Third-order correction to top-quark pair production near threshold I. Effective theory set-up and matching coefficients: Non-relativistic QCD

 where the factor $-1/8$ in the definition of the spin-triplet operators has been inserted, since in four dimensions $[\sigma^i,\sigma^j]\otimes [\sigma^i,\sigma^j] = -8 \,\sigma^i\otimes\sigma^i$.
 The pure gluon Lagrangian takes the form

 Finally, ${\cal L}_{\rm light}$ is the same as the light-quark Lagrangian in full QCD.
 The Feynman rules for the $1/m$ and $1/m^2$ terms in ${\cal L}_{\psi}$ are given in figure~\ref{fig:NRQCD_FR}.\footnote{ The vertices involving $q^0$ in the fifth row can be eliminated using the heavy-quark equation of motion.
 This generates $1/m^3$ terms not shown in the figure and modifies the $1/m^2$ four-point vertices in the last row of the figure as follows: drop the $\bff{p}$ and $\bff{p^\prime}$ terms and multiply the remaining terms by two.} The hard matching coefficients $d_{1-4}, d_W, d_A, d_B$ equal one at tree level, while the others vanish.
 All coefficients obtain one-loop corrections, which must be determined by matching the QCD diagrams to the NRQCD diagrams order by order in the non-relativistic expansion.
 For reasons which will be explained later, the matching coefficients are needed to order $\epsilon$ in the dimensional regularization parameter.
 In writing (\ref{eq:nrqcdqq}) we did not include $1/m^3$ interactions with vanishing tree-level coefficients as well as mixed heavy-light quark operators of the form $\psi^\dagger\psi \bar q q$ in ${\cal L}_\psi$, since they are irrelevant for the NNNLO calculation, as we discuss now.
+The complete Lagrangian bilinear in the fermion fields at $O(1/m^3)$ can be found in \cite{Manohar:1997qy}.

 The velocity scaling of the fields depends on the momentum region.
 Heavy quark fields can be potential or soft.
 From the scaling rules of the propagator (compare (\ref{eq:quarkprop})) and the integration measure, it follows that in both cases the field scales as $v^{3/2}$.
 The same power counting can be done with the gluon field, which is either soft, potential or ultrasoft and one finds that $g_sA$ scales as $v^{3/2}$, $v^{2}$ and $v^{5/2}$ respectively, which includes a factor of $v^{1/2}$ from the coupling constant $g_s$.